-The port’s mismanagement has been aggravated by the inefficiency of Lebanese officials, which is comprised of two competing bodies, the Higher Council for Customs and the Customs Directorate.
+The port’s mismanagement has been affected by the shortcomings of Lebanese officials, which is comprised of two competing bodies, the Higher Council for Customs and the Customs Directorate.

 The adoption of a new Customs law, which has already been drafted, should be a priority of the new Hariri government, the World Bank‘s note explained.

 Multiple media reports have said that Daher was aware that dangerous chemicals were stored at the port.
 Yet, Lebanon’s President Michel Aoun has refused to let go of him without a formal Cabinet vote.